ITfoxtec/FoxIDs/docs/control.md

 FoxIDs Control API is a REST API.
 The API expose a Swagger (OpenApi) interface document.

 FoxIDs Control API require that the client calling the API is granted the `foxids:master` scope to access master data or the `foxids:tenant` scope access tenant API.
 Normally only tenant data is accessed.
-The client can be an OAuth 2.0 client with the administrator role `foxids:tenant.admin` acting as the client itself.
-Or an OAuth 2.0 / OIDC client with an authenticated user having the administrator role `foxids:tenant.admin`.
+The client can be an OAuth 2.0 client granted the administrator role `foxids:tenant.admin` acting as the client itself.
+Or an OAuth 2.0 / OIDC client with an authenticated user granted the administrator role `foxids:tenant.admin`.

 This shows the FoxIDs Control API configuration in the master track with a scope configuration that grants access to tenant data.